 The provided recommendations should be considered preliminary.
-The actual bearing capacity and estimated settlements should be determined utilizing additional subsurface soil characteristics obtained within each proposed structure area once additional project information is established.
+The actual bearing capacity and estimated settlements should be determined utilizing additional subsurface soil characteristics obtained within each proposed structure area once more detailed development plans are established.

-4.5 Uplift Resistance of Shallow Foundation Elements
+4.6 Uplift Resistance of Shallow Foundation Elements

-Uplift resistance of shallow footings will be limited to the weight of the foundation concrete and the soil above the footings.
-For design purposes, the ultimate uplift resistance can be based on unit weights of 140 pcf for the concrete in the footings and 110 pcf for the soil directly above the footing.
+Uplift resistance of shallow footings will be limited to the weight of the foundation concrete and the soil above the extensions of spread footings.
+For design purposes, the ultimate uplift resistance can be based on unit weights of 140 pcf for the concrete in the footings and 110 pcf for the soil directly above the footings.
 A factor of safety of at least 1.1 should be applied to the calculated uplift resistance to account for potential variations in the concrete and soil unit weights.
 The size and depth of foundation should be checked by the structural engineer to assure that it is capable of supporting the uplift forces.